AdobeDocs/platform-learn.en/help/tutorial-web-sdk/create-tag-rule.md

     >[!NOTE]
     >
-    >Because this rule has a higher order, it will overwrite the `eventType` set in the "global configuration" rule. `eventType` can only contain one value, and we recommend setting it with the highest value event.
+    >Because this rule has a higher order, it will overwrite the `eventType` set in the "global configuration" rule. `eventType` can only contain one value and we recommend setting it with the most valuable event.

 1. Scroll down to and select `productListItems` array
 1. Select **[!UICONTROL Provide individual items]**